yuangan/EAT_code/README.md

 - The results from sample testing (100 samples) are stored in `./result`.
 You can use our [evaluation_eat](test_posedeep_deepprompt_eam3d.sh) code to evaluate.

 # Contact
 Our code is under the CC-BY-NC 4.0 license and intended solely for research purposes.
-If you have any questions or wish to use it for commercial purposes, please contact me at ganyuan@zju.edu.cn
+If you have any questions or wish to use it for commercial purposes, please contact us at ganyuan@zju.edu.cn and yangyics@zju.edu.cn

 # Citation
 If you find this code helpful for your research, please cite: